mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

    ```
 ````

 After this final step has completed, the Python packages can be used from within the virtual environment once it has been [activated](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#activate-a-virtual-environment).
-To ensure that the installation of the wheel packages was successful, check if a `mlrl/` directory has been created in the `lib/` directory of the virtual environment (depending on the Python version, it should be located at `venv/lib/python3.10/site-packages/mlrl/` or similar).
+To ensure that the installation of the wheel packages was successful, check if a `mlrl/` directory has been created in the `lib/` directory of the virtual environment (depending on the Python version and operating system, it should be located at `venv/lib/python3.10/site-packages/mlrl/` or similar).
 If this is the case, the algorithm can be used from within your own Python code.
 Alternatively, the command line API can be used to start an experiment (see {ref}`testbed`).

 ## Cleaning up Build Files